 The world is changing and so is the beauty industry.
 Dirty beauty products containing hormone-disrupting chemicals are so last century.
 Women are starting to demand safe and effective beauty products as they are learning more about the dangers of chemicals to our health and the environment.
-So how safe are the cleansers and moisturizers you use on your face every day?
+So how safe are the face washes and moisturizers you use on your face every day?
 And would you upgrade if you found safer products?
 That’s likely why you are here.
-Mamavation is here with our latest investigation on the safest facial cleansers and moisturizers.
-You’ve trusted Mamavation on topics like safest shampoos, safest sunscreen, & best organic mattresses, now join us as we bring you our investigation on the facial moisturizers and cleansers and link up our favorite brands on Amazon.
+Mamavation is here with our latest investigation on the safest face washes and moisturizers.
+You’ve trusted Mamavation on topics like safest shampoos, safest sunscreen, & best organic mattresses, now join us as we bring you our investigation on the face washes and moisturizers and link up our favorite brands on Amazon.

-We know you don’t have the time needed to investigate the facial moisturizer industry, so Mamavation has done it for you!
+We know you don’t have the time needed to investigate the face washes and moisturizers industry, so Mamavation has done it for you!
 Scroll down to the very bottom for our product recommendations and if you would like to say thank you, you can donate here.

 Disclosure: This post contains affiliate links and was fact-checked by Rebecca Elizabeth Sherrick Harks, Registered Nurse.